-If you leave any of the doors open without the key in the ignition switch, the interior lights go off after about 15 minutes
+If you leave any of the doors open without the key in the ignition switch, the interior lights go off after about 15 minutes.

-➢Map Lights
+Map Lights

-When the interior light switch is in the door activated position and any door is open, the map light will not go off when you press the lens.
+When the interior light switch is in the door activated position and any door is open, pressing the lens does not turn off the map light.